 Most condo associations put a cap on how many units in the building can be rented instead of owner-occupied.
 Some cap it at 10%, while others say that everything’s fine as long as 51% of the units are owner-occupied.
-Before you make the decision to rent your apartment, find out if there’s a cap imposed in your building and how close the property is to reaching the cap.
+Before you decide to rent your apartment, find out if there’s a cap imposed on your building and how close the property is to reaching the cap.
 Some buildings end up with waiting lists of owners who want to rent their condos.

 For condo associations, this can be a sticky situation.
 Too many rentals can depress property values because renters, in general, don’t care for a condo the way the owner would.
 Associations that choose to increase or remove their rental cap may also impose stricter rules about noise or maintenance.